respoke/docs/src/api/authenticating.md

 {example: app-get}

-## App Token
+## Endpoint authentication

 To authenticate as a specific endpoint (user) you need to request an `App-Token` to pass as a header in other requests.
-To do this you need to use either the Full Admin or Partial Admin method.
+To do this you need to use either the Account admin or Application admin method.
 This is a two step process where you request a tokenId and use that to request the actual `App-Token` for use by the endpoint.
 Note that you will often want to specify a role ID to set permissions on what the endpoint is allowed to do.